dunkelstern/twohundred/Readme.md

 ## Usage

 For a example see the Demo folder.
-The Demo is a simple file serving HTTP server that displays the files on the user's Desktop and allows downloading of the listed files.
+The Demo is a simple file serving HTTP server that displays the files in the current working directory and allows downloading of the listed files.
 (Like the good old Apache file index).
 No counter measures against directory traversal attacks or something other advanced is going on.

 To use TwoHundred you'll need to subclass the TwoHundred main class and override the HTTP Request handling function: